mzamb995/Garden/src/site/notes/Search operators.md

 4. Double quotation marks"" (finds terms in same order and no other words between)
 	1. Use to search for a precise search (This one works on most search engines, including Google!)
 5. Truncation (different endings of a word stem)
-	1. This can vary between databases and sometimes
+	1. This can vary between databases and can be used to find multiple endings of words or alternate spellings

 ### Examples
 1. OR